Information on the undergraduate degrees can be found in the Chemistry section of the General Catalog.

 These conditions are sometimes relaxed for students who have research or development experience in the chemical or biochemical fields.

-Almost all students are initially admitted into the masters program.
+Students are initially admitted into the masters program.
 After a one-year residency, masters students can apply for candidacy into the Joint Doctoral Program.
 Our program is unique because it allows students with a relatively weak undergraduate record to strengthen their academic record and to begin focusing on research projects before committing themselves to the rigors of Ph.D. work.
-For these students, admission into the JDP is based on a review of graduate course grades, GRE scores, and recommendations, particularly from the students research advisor.
-Incoming graduate students can be admitted directly into the Joint Doctoral Program if they meet the following admission requirements: 1) minimum GPA of 3.5 both overall and in chemistry, 2) a bachelors degree in chemistry, and 3) minimum GRE score of 1650.
-Applicants must also provide three letters of recommendation.
+For these students, admission into the JDP is based on a review of graduate course grades, GRE scores, and recommendations, particularly from the student’s research advisor.

-Please be aware that the printed Bulletin of the Graduate Division is the official publication for San Diego State University regarding graduate requirements and procedures.
+Please be aware that the printed Graduate Bulletin is the official publication for San Diego State University regarding graduate requirements and procedures.

 If you have any questions concerning our graduate programs, please do not hesitate to contact us by e-mail (cheminfo@sciences.sdsu.edu) or phone (619-594-5595).